pnhoang/nodejs-starter-project/README.md

 ## Yarn

-Most of the team already agrees on using [Yarn](https://yarnpkg.com/en/) as the dependencies management tool, so let's also use Yarn for any new React repository created.
+We use [Yarn](https://yarnpkg.com/en/) as the dependencies management tool.

 ## VSCode integration